 5. Hire the right employees to begin with

-By hiring the right people who have the correct skills and feel satisfied in their role, they’ll naturally want to stay in your employment.
+By hiring the right engineers and developers who have the correct skills and feel satisfied in their role, they’ll naturally want to stay in your employment.
 Be truthful and upfront in the hiring process so they know what will be expected of them once hired.
 This will ensure that there won’t be any unwanted surprises once they’re hired that might make them want to leave.

 6. Be flexible